edonohue8/react-portfolio/README.md

 ## Description

-Welcome to my Portfolio website.
+Welcome to my Portfolio website built with React!
 My short bio is in the About page.
 The Portfolio page contains screenshots of projects I have deployed, along with links to the site and repo.
 The Contact page contains links to my GitHub and LinkedIn profiles, as well as my resume.

 ### Built With